Vetting Tenants — How we protect the landlord’s interests.

 Our recommendation

-After the background check is reviewed we make a recommendation to the property owner based upon our experience as rental managers in Clarendon and the information which we have verified.
-Ultimately the owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.
+After the background check is finished we make a recommendation to the landlord based upon our experience as property managers in Clarendon and the information which we have verified.
+Ultimately the property owner decides if the risk is worth taking, but they make that decision based upon facts and our expert advice.

-Nesbitt Realty's Guide to Real Estate is a helpful tool for everyone who hopes to review important real estate information about Clarendon and neighboring communities.
-The Guide to Real Estate provides information regarding what has sold and what is on the market, and a few shocking facts that you might not be aware of.
-And, our Guide highlights many of the elements of life in Clarendon.
-As a matter of course, most of this is helpful for purchasers and sellers, but rental investors and renters may also find these resources to be very edifying.
+Nesbitt Realty's Guide to Real Estate is a handy tool for everyone who wants to find out more about Clarendon and surrounding areas.
+The Guide to Real Estate includes information about what has sold and what is on the market, and many interesting facts that you might not know.
+Not to mention, our Guide spotlights many of the aspects of life in Clarendon.
+Yes, all of this is interesting for buyers and sellers, but owners and renters will also find this data to be very informative.

 Our Broker Will Nesbitt